 Dancing on the Globe will help students:

-• Think globally and encourage cultural empathy
+- Think globally and enhance cultural empathy

 Recommended Grades: 3-12